a-paija/CRM-Sales-Review/README.md

 • Deal Efficiency Analysis: Examination of deal duration and sales cycle efficiency, particularly for successfully closed (Won) deals.

 • Time-Based Trends: Analysis of deal closures over time to identify patterns, seasonality, and performance fluctuations.

+An interactive Tableau Dashboard can be found here

+Targeted SQL Queries regarding various business questions can be found here

+The SQL queries used to inspect and perform quality checks can be found here

+# Data Structure & Initial Checks